The Common Rule (45 C.F.R. 46)

 The same restrictions that exist within subsections (i) – (iii) of Exemption 2 also exist here.
 The data researchers collect must be either anonymous, benign, or the collection and storage procedures must be reviewed and approved by the IRB.

-While the class of data that can be used for this exemption has expanded, there are some important items to note.
-For all subsections, the data must be truly secondary.
+Data in this category of exemption must be secondary.
 This means it must all exist because a) it was collected for another, non-research purpose, or b) it was originally collected with the informed consent of the participant for a research study.
-For data that does not yet exist, if the way the data is being collected in the primary instance is shifted at all for the purposes of research, it does not qualify for this exemption; Expedited review should be sought.
+For data that does not yet exist, if the way the data is being collected in the primary instance is shifted at all for the purposes of research, it does not qualify for this exemption.
 For (i), the data must be truly publicly available.
 Any person must be able to access that which a researcher is seeking to access under this exemption.
 Subsection (ii) requires that the participant’s identity not be able to be readily ascertained from the data – this might involve the use of an honest broker, for example, to provide you with the data.
 And Subsection (iii) requires that the researcher still follow all HIPAA requirements in obtaining the secondary data.
-This will generally require a HIPAA Waiver of Authorization, which can only be granted via an Expedited Review process, so expect for this particular exemption to take a little more time than the rest.
-However, on the whole, this exemption will save significant time for researchers by drastically broadening the type of data eligible for exempted use.
+This will generally require a HIPAA Waiver of Authorization.

 (i) Each Federal department or agency conducting or supporting the research and demonstration projects must establish, on a publicly accessible Federal Web site or in such other manner as the department or agency head may determine, a list of the research and demonstration projects that the Federal department or agency conducts or supports under this provision.
 The research or demonstration project must be published on this list prior to commencing the research involving human subjects.